A New Hotspot in Shin-Okubo, Tokyo

 It evokes the presence of an old Martin.

-A small-sized maple bridge plate is employed.
+A small maple bridge plate is installed.

 Summary

-Shin-Okubo: The Forest of Martin D-45s
+Shin-Okubo: The World of the Martin D-45

-Terry Nakamoto's Legend: Yamaha's Four Heavenly Kings
+The Legend of Terry Nakamoto: Yamaha’s Four Heavenly Kings

 Art Born in the 1800s: The Allure of Antique Guitars

-My Trusty Companion: Gibson J-50
+A Trusted Companion: The Gibson J-50

 "The Workhorse" Gibson J-45

-The Magnificent Square Shoulder Gibson Dove
+The Magnificent Square-Shoulder Gibson Dove

 Gibson’s Former Master Luthier “Ren Ferguson

-The Great Train Robbery Special Martin D-28 TRAIN
+The Great Train Robbery Special: Martin D-28 TRAIN

 The History of the Ultra-Rare Gibson Hummingbird